nofitnessforpurpose/LOGMETER/README.md

 ## Plotting data
-Importing data into a tool such as Excel can use the comma seperated import filter Assuming the date portion of the data is located in CELL A1 the fomulae to represent the date, so it can act as the X axis of any scatter plots, is:
+Importing data into a tool such as Excel can use the comma seperated import filter Assuming the date portion of the data is located in CELL A1 the fomulae to represent the date, so it can act as the X axis of a scatter plots, is:

 ```
 =DATEVALUE(MID(A1,5,11)) + TIMEVALUE(RIGHT(A1,8))